 Following its debut in Denver, the exhibition will then travel to the Montreal Museum of Fine Arts (MMFA) from October 9, 2017–January 21, 2018.

-Denver Art Museum members see the exhibition first at the Member Preview on May 26.
-Advance ticket purchase is highly recommended (tickets not yet on sale).
+Denver Art Museum members see the exhibition first at the Member Preview on Friday, May 26 from 10 am-5 pm.
+Tickets go on sale April 3 at 10 am.
+Advance ticket purchase is highly recommended.

 Plus, members save 20% on purchases at The Shops at the Denver Art Museum on this date.